Latest Osteoporosis News ‘Decoded’

 Since mainstream science views osteoporosis as a disease that causes excessive bone turnover and insufficient bone deposition – without understanding why this happens – they conclude that an increase in both osteocalcin and C-terminal telopeptide reflect accelerated bone loss.
 For that reason, the latest observation that alcohol reduced levels of both, has lead to the conclusion that alcohol can help “build bones”.

-As I wrote in the Save Our Bones Program, the correct equilibrium of bone resorption and deposition is crucial.
+As I wrote in the Osteoporosis Reversal Program, the correct equilibrium of bone resorption and deposition is crucial.
 But what if reduced osteocalcin and C-terminal telopeptide levels could actually be detrimental?

 For the answer, let’s take a look at another study conducted by oral and maxillofacial surgeons.
 Their retrospective study also measured osteocalcin and C-terminal telopeptide to establish if these markers could help predict bisphosphonate-related osteonecrosis of the jaw (BRONJ).5